sphinx-gallery/sphinx-gallery/doc/configuration.rst

       }

 The default value is ``'image_scrapers': ('matplotlib',)`` which only scrapes Matplotlib images.
-Note that this includes any images produced by pacakges that are based on Matplotlib, for example Seaborn or Yellowbrick.
+Note that this includes any images produced by packages that are based on Matplotlib, for example Seaborn or Yellowbrick.

 The following scrapers are supported: